kurtisharms/ubcsailbots/README.txt

 UBC Sailbot
 ===========

 UBC Sailbot runs the UBC Sailbot control and ui system.
-Running __main__ starts a loop which will continue to run until told otherwise by the GUI.
+Running main starts a loop which will continue to run until told otherwise by the GUI.

 Steps to get control code running:
 1) Navigate to top level directory
 2) Install setuptools.
-Navigate to control/lib/setuptools* and run python 'setup.py install'
+Navigate to control/lib/setuptools* and run 'python setup.py install'
 3) Run 'python setup.py install_lib' (May need sudo before or run as admin)
 4) Run 'python setup.py test' (May need sudo before or run as admin)
 5) Navigate to control directory
-6) Start code, run 'python __main__.py'
+6) Start code, run 'python main.py'

 To start ui and control code:
 1) Navigate to ui directory